 To assess the credibility of the results that will be obtained by using the selected identifying instruments, we check whether the proposed set of identifying instruments is (i) of sufficient quality and (ii) valid, and (iii) whether instrumentation is relevant at all.
 The results from the tests of validity and relevance do critically depend on the choice of regressors to be used in the second-stage earnings equation (see below).
-All outcomes support the use of this set of identifying instruments as being of sufficiently high quality, validity and relevance.20 Besides, as we shall see in the next section, the basic result pertaining to the difference in returns to education between entrepreneurs and employees remains qualitatively the same, irrespective of whether or not education is instrumented.
+All outcomes support the use of this set of identifying instruments as being of sufficiently high quality, validity and relevance.19 Besides, as we shall see in the next section, the basic result pertaining to the difference in returns to education between entrepreneurs and employees remains qualitatively the same, irrespective of whether or not education is instrumented.

 To estimate the determinants of occupational choice - i.e., entrepreneurship versus employment - from which we can assess whether or not education affects this choice, we estimate probit equations where the dependent variable is occupational status, measured in three different ways.
-We estimate this relationship with and without control variables in a random effects framework.
+We estimate this relationship with and without control variables in a RE framework.
 Also in this case, education may be an endogenous variable (people who wish to become entrepreneurs would attain higher or lower schooling levels than others).
-Therefore, once again, we also run a version of the model where education is instrumented by means of the same set of identifying instruments as is used in the income equations.

-5. EVIDENCE
+EVIDENCE

 Table 2 reports the benchmark results from estimating our five specifications without control variables.
 Column (1) shows that the conditional correlation between an entrepreneur's income and her education level is 0.094.
 In other words, on average, each additional year of education increases an entrepreneur's earnings by a significant 9.4%.
-This is in line with Hypothesis 1.
-The results from the second specification in Column (2) reveal that the corresponding percentage for employees is somewhat lower at 8.1%.
-The third specification in Column (3) shows that the difference between what entrepreneurs and employees gain, on average, from an extra year of education is significant.
+This is in line with H1.
+The results from the second specification in Column (2) reveal that the corresponding percentage for employees is somewhat lower